-Artemis is one of the first fully loaded hybrids from LG to really show the benefits of our breeding strategy.
-This candidate for the east/west comes with an outstanding package of traits including; TuYV resistance, pod shatter resistance and RLM7 protection against stem canker, to ensure growers shouldn’t lose yield in unfavourable conditions.
+Artemis is a candidate for the east/west that comes with an outstanding package of traits including; TuYV resistance, pod shatter resistance and RLM7 protection against stem canker to ensure growers shouldn’t lose yield in unfavourable conditions.
+Combine this with stiff straw, early maturity and a high oil content Artemis is certainly an interesting prospect for growers.

 It is safe to say that Crystal Palace have acquired an extremely experienced groundsman in Bruce.
 Having started his professional career at Fulham FC, Bruce went on to work for Tottenham FC, Milwall FC and Reading FC before returning for a second spell as head groundsman at Fulham.
 After a brief period away from groundsmanship,